-I consider two different policy experiments that exogenously changed the generosity of unemployment insurance benefits keeping job protection constant.
+I consider two different policy experiments that mimic expansions of paid parental leave without job protection by exogenously changing the generosity of unemployment insurance benefits.
 The first reform, introduced in 2013, increased the replacement rate of unemployment insurance from 60 to 75%.
 The second reform, introduced in 2015, increased the duration of unemployment insurance from 8 months to a maximum of 24 months.
-Both reforms changed the generosity of the transfers that women could receive after childbirth without offering job protection.
-The use of variation in unemployment insurance allows isolating the impact of benefits generosity from job protection, overcoming one of the main challenges in the literature, as benefits and job protection are usually tied together in parental leave policies1.
+Both reforms changed the generosity of the transfers that women could receive after childbirth without offering job protection, providing the opportunity to disentangle the effects of transfers from job protection and overcoming one of the main challenges in the literature, as benefits and job protection are usually tied together in parental leave policies.